 \myparagraph{Impact of navigability} is studied in Table \ref{tab:comparisonpointgoal}, which compares different choices of pre-training in phase 1.
 For each experiment, agents were trained on 12 parallel environments.
 These environments where either fully used for training with BC (with a choice of the proposed navigability loss or classical BC of the main policy, or both), or fully used for classical RL with PPO training with PointGoal reward, or mixed (6 for BC and 6 for PPO), indicated in columns \textit{Nr.
-PPO Envs} and \textit{Nr.
+Envs PPO} and \textit{Nr.
 BC Envs}, respectively.
 Agents trained on the navigability loss navigated fewer steps over the long episodes and \textit{saw fewer visual observations, only 5\% = 2.5M}.
 We see that PPO (a) outperforms classical BC (b), which corroborates known findings in the literature.
 The navigability loss alone (d) is competitive and comparable, and outperforms these baselines when transferred to noisy environments.
 Mixing training with PPO on the PointGoal downstream task in half of the training environments, as done in variants (f) and (g), does not provide gains.

-\myparagraph{Optimizing usage of training data} As the number of environment steps is constant over all agent variants evaluated in Table \ref{tab:comparisonpointgoal}, the advantage of the \textit{Navigability} loss in terms of transferability is slightly counter-balanced by a disadvantage in data usage: adding the short episodes to the training in variant (d) has two effects: (i) a decrease in the overall length of episodes and therefore of observed information available to agents; (ii) short episodes are only processed by the blind agent, and this decreases the amount of visual observations passed through the visual encoder to $\sim$5\%.
-Combining the navigability loss with classical BC in agent (e) in Table \ref{tab:comparisonpointgoal} provides the best performance by a large margin.
-This corroborates the intuition expressed in section \ref{sec:method} of the better data exploitation of the hybrid variant.
+\myparagraph{Optimizing usage of training data} As the number of environment steps is constant over all agent variants evaluated in Table \ref{tab:comparisonpointgoal}, the advantage of the \textit{Navigability} loss in terms of transferability is slightly counter-balanced by a disadvantage in data usage: adding the short episodes to the training in variant (d) has two effects: (i) a decrease in the overall length of episodes and therefore of observed information available to agents; (ii) short episodes are only processed by the blind agent, and this decreases the amount of visual observations available to $\sim$5\%.
+Combining Navigability with classical BC in agent (e) in Table \ref{tab:comparisonpointgoal} provides the best performance by a large margin.
+This corroborates the intuition expressed in Section \ref{sec:method} of the better data exploitation of the hybrid variant.